tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

 ]
 ```

+> [!NOTE]
-> NOTE: Currently having more than 1 element in aggregates array is not supported.
+> Currently having more than one element in aggregates array is not supported.

 An aggregation definition may include a nested aggregation, which allows specifying a multi-dimensional lattice.